 Can Calamine Lotion Treat Acne?

-Acne vulgaris is caused due to uncontrolled sebum secretion, clogged skin pores, and bacterial (Propionibacterium acnes) infestation.
+Acne vulgaris is caused due to uncontrolled sebum secretion, clogged skin pores, and bacterial (Propionibacterium acnes) infection.
 Those affected, especially adolescents, show signs of moderate to severe inflammation (5).

-Redness, painful and bleeding bumps, irritation, itching, and pus-filled blisters are a few characteristic symptoms of acne.
+Redness, painful and bleeding bumps, irritation, itching, and pus-filled blistersi XA painful bump on the skin that is frequently fluid-like in nature and is brought on by a burn or friction. are a few characteristic symptoms of acne.
 The most common approach to treat acne has been using antibiotics.
 However, several traditional non-antibiotic regimens have shown equivalent results (5).

 Topical formulas like calamine, benzoyl peroxide, and tretinoin are used to augment oral antibiotic courses.
 The sulfur and zinc content in calamine has shown to reduce inflammation.
 In a 2010 study, about 60% of acne patients that received such a treatment achieved good to excellent results (5).